-step 2 of the overall procedure.
-The final maximum target release for $\alpha' = 1.0\%$ is estimated at 690 hm3/yr, a value very close to that of step 1 (700 hm3).
+The optimization process for Problem 1 is completed with Step 2 of the overall procedure; the final maximum target release for $\alpha' = 1.0\%$ is estimated at 690 hm3 per year, a value very close to that of Step 1 (700 hm3).

-Problem 2 involves minimizing operating costs for a given level of target release and a level of system reliability.
+The second problem we faced involves minimizing operating costs for a given level of target release and a level of system reliability.
 The problem is formulated so as to optimize the objective function (18) with the constraints (17) and (26).
-Water from the western part of the system (the Evinos-Mornos subsystem) flows to Athens via gravity, while water from Iliki is pumped.
-Consequently, the operating cost of the Evinos and Mornos works can be neglected if compared to the cost from Iliki.
+Water from the western part of the system (the Evinos-Mornos subsystem) flows to Athens via gravity while water from Iliki is pumped.
+Consequently, operating cost of the Evinos and Mornos works can be neglected if compared to cost from Iliki.
 Furthermore, the cost of pumping is a linear function of withdrawals R_3 from Iliki.
-So the objective function (18) becomes
+So, the objective function (18) becomes

+minimize

-$$\min E[R_3] = f_2(\mathbf{a}, \mathbf{b}) \tag{27}$$
+$$E[R_3] = f_2(\mathbf{a}, \mathbf{b})$$

+(27)

-As in problem 1, the uniform grid method is applied with parameters $a_i = 0$ (i = 1, 2, 3) and parameters b_i satisfying (5).
+As in Problem 1, the uniform grid method is applied with parameters $a_i = 0$ (i = 1, 2, 3) and parameters b_i satisfying (5).
 The procedure here tries, for a given target release D, to get a solution that is closer to satisfying constraint (17) while at the same time optimizing f_2 in (27).

 The results are presented in Table 4.
-The values of the objective function for the initial (coarsest) grid are also shown in Figure 4, where we have drawn contours of equal probability of failure and of equal mean annual abstraction from Lake Iliki.
+The values of the objective function for the initial (coarsest) grid are also shown in Figure 4 where we have drawn contours of equal probability of failure and of equal values of the objective function.
 We observe that the general shape of the surface of probability is quite similar to that of Figure 3 and has its minimum values in the same region (although the absolute values of probability are different in the two figures).
-Figure 4 allows us to localize the area where the contour with probability of failure 1% passes, i.e., where the constraint (17) is valid.
+This figure allows us to localize the area where the contour with probability of failure 1% passes, i.e., where the constraint (17) is valid.
 Guided by this we constructed a finer grid and so on.
 The criterion to stop the iteration was to obtain improvements of the objective function that are less than a certain critical value ε_2 in relative terms.
 In our case $\varepsilon_2 = 0.005$.
 Table 4 summarizes the results.
-The final set of optimal parameters is $(\mathbf{a}, \mathbf{b}) = [(0, 0, 0)^T, (0.106, 0.291, 0.603)^T]$.
+The final set of optimal parameters is $(\mathbf{a}, \mathbf{b}) = [(0,0,0)^T, (0.106, 0.291, 0.603)^T]$.
 The value of the objective function is $E[R_3] = 104 \text{ hm}^3$.
-Note that this value is 78 hm3 lower than the corresponding value for problem 1 (182 hm3).
-We can also easily notice that the optimal parameter set of problem 2 is clearly different from that of problem 1.
+Note that this value is 78 hm3 lower than the corresponding value for Problem 1 (182 hm3).
+We can also easily notice that the optimal parameter set of Problem 2 is clearly different from that of Problem 1.

-To validate the rule proposed, we compared the above results with those obtained by heuristic rules with no parameters to be optimized.
-These are (1) the well-known space rule expressed by (8), (2) the leakage rule as described in section 2.2, and (3) the conveyance rule given by (10).
+To validate the rule proposed we compared the above results with those obtained by heuristic rules with no parameters to be optimized.
+These are: (a) the well known space rule expressed by (8), (b) the leakage rule as described in subsection 2.2, and (c) the conveyance rule given by (10).
 We have tested all three rules applied throughout the year as well as combinations of them applied separately for the dry and wet season, as shown in Table 6 (except for three combinations that had no meaning).